mrnobody123/Awesome-OGRE3D/README.md

 as their are probably a few hundrends of ogre based projects, i'll try to pick the most popluar/used/useful/cool

-i'm just starting with this so you're welcomed to fork and edit( more info can be found at www.wiki.ogre3d.org )
+ogre users are welcomed to fork and edit( more info can be found at www.wiki.ogre3d.org )

 Simulation
 ----------------------